drlior/django-admin-tools/docs/installation.rst

 Before installing django-admin-tools, you'll need to have a copy of `Django <http://www.djangoproject.com>`_ already installed.
-For the
-|version| release, Django 1.7 or newer is required.
+For the release version, Django 1.7 or newer is required.

 .. note::
     *Important note to users of django 1.6 or below:*